muzaffar-omer/salty-test/README.md

 # SaltStack Test Cluster

-SaltStack cluster with single ubuntu master connected to multiple ubuntu minions.
+SaltStack cluster with single ubuntu master connected to 2 ubuntu minions and 2 centos minions.
 It should be for testing/learning SaltStack only.

 ## Setup